fys4220/fys4220.github.io/fys4220-jbook/references.md

 ## Recommended reading
 There are no single text book that fully covers the complete curriculum.
-The curriculum is therefore based on topics covered in the recorded lectures and the content and material presented on these pages, including the practical exercises and embedded systems project assignment.
+We therefore base the curriculum on topics covered in the recorded lectures and the content and material presented on these pages, including the practical exercises and embedded systems project assignment.

 There are nevertheless numerous text books and online resources available that can be used for further reading and depth.
 A few examples a listed below.
 These will be referred to on this page when relevant.